Hilary Halba: Biography

 Halba was born in Milton and attended Tokomairiro High School before studying at the University of Otago.

 Halba studied acting and the teaching of acting at the Neighborhood Playhouse School of the Theater in New York City, and is an accredited teacher of the Meisner Technique.
 She was a founding member of theatre collectives Kilimogo Productions and Wow!
 Productions Trust.

 In 2010 she collaborated with Stuart Young to research and create a verbatim theatre production telling stories of domestic violence.

+In 2025, she co-edited the book Acting in Aotearoa with David O'Donnell.

 Recognition

 Halba won Best Female Performer in the 2012 Dunedin Theatre Awards, and was named Dunedin's best actor of 2003 by the New Zealand Listener.